AmritRaj23/data-journey-v2/Data-Simulator/README.md

 Here is how the data looks like.

-Each row in the dataset is a unique event, which can contains nested fields for event parameters.
+Each row in the dataset is a unique event, which can contain nested fields for event parameters.

 ![events](../rsc/events.png)